ezbot-ai/javascript-sdk/README.md

 ### First-party Code

-First-party code is stored in the `src` directory.
+First-party code is stored in the `src` directory, with the exception of the `vendor` subdirectory.

 ### Third-party Code

 Third-party code is brought in via npm, with a full manifest available in the `package.json` file.
-3rd party code is also present in the `vendor` directory.
+3rd party code is also present in the `src/vendor` directory.

 ### Special Thanks